 Get a Store Credit Card

-Department stores (and other retailers like gas stations) often offer branded credit cards that can often only be used at their outlets.
+Department stores (and other retailers like gas stations) often offer branded credit cards that can only be used at their outlets.
 Like a Sears card, when Sears was still a thing that existed.
 These cards are often made available to just about anyone, even if you have no credit history at all.
 They typically come with low limits and high interest rates.
 However, if used responsibly, these store credit cards can build you a credit history.

-Make sure you only use these cars as you would cash.
+Make sure you only use these cards as you would cash.
 In other words, don’t buy more than you would if you had cash in your pocket.
 Of course, be sure to pay off the entire bill at the end of each month.
 Also, go out of your way to ask if the store reports your credit history to the credit bureaus.
 You only get credit for using the store credit card if your activity is reported to the bureaus.

 Apply for a Secured Credit Card